 But most of all, you have failed those men who sat down one day in 1776 to put a dream on paper.
 You have failed those men who gave their lives so that dream could become reality.
 That is the end of my formal statement.
-Senator Whillyms.
-Thank you very much.

-You speak, as you say, for your international organization!
+You speak, as you say, for your international organization?
 Mr. Kent.
-Yes, sir,
+Yes, sir.